citp/privacy-policy-historical/m/ma/man/manta.com.md

 Also, we, and certain third party companies under agreement with us, may deploy cookies, pixel tags, web beacons or similar technologies to collect and assemble non-personal, demographic, behavioral and technical information about the use of Manta from our users in order to group such users that share a common interest into general interest categories (collectively, “Audience Segment Cookies”).
 Such Audience Segment Cookies, which do not identify you personally, may be placed when you access Manta, share content from Manta, when advertisements are presented on Manta, and/or when you respond to advertisements or other offerings on Manta.
 We and these third party companies may use such non-personally identifiable information in combination with your visits to Manta and other sites in order to present advertisements about goods and services likely to be of greater interest to you, to measure the effectiveness of Manta and advertisements, and to help predict the characteristics and preferences of our audiences and the audiences of our third party companies.
 We may share certain information about you as a user that is not personally identified to you (such as user industry and position) with certain advertising network providers in order to help them deliver more relevant advertisements through their ad networks.
 The use of cookies by ad network providers is subject to their own privacy policies.

 Please click here to find out what choices you have to "opt out" of the targeted advertising delivered by these networks.
-You can find out more about ad network providers by clicking on one of the links below:
+You can find out more about ad network providers by accessing [www.manta.com/coms2/page_adnetworks](https://web.archive.org/coms2/page_adnetwork).

-  * Tacoda
-  * Premium Network
-  * Casale Media
-  * Tribal Fusion
-  * Brand.net
-  * Yahoo/Blue Lithium
-  * 24/7 Real Media
-  * Google AdSense/AdX
-  * Chitika
-  * eXelate
-  * Bizo
-  * Advertising.com
-  * AdMeld

-To learn more about such audience behavior advertising practices, you can visit www.networkadvertising.org.
+Many of the advertising networks participate in the opt-out program offered by the Network Advertising Initiative.
+To learn more about such audience behavior advertising practices, you can visit [www.networkadvertising.org](https://web.archive.org/web/20120614051142id_/http%3A//www.manta.com/coms2/www.networkadvertising.org).

 ## Security

 We make available a secure page for entering sensitive information, protected by industry-standard SSL encryption technology.
 This technology encrypts your information prior to transmitting it over the Internet.

 We maintain the confidential information you provide us in a secure database.
 We further require credentials such as a user identification (e.g., email address) and password to limit access to registered accounts.
-Please keep in mind that while we have established safeguards to help prevent unauthorized access to or misuse of you Manta information, we cannot guarantee that your personally identifiable information will never be disclosed in a manner inconsistent with this Privacy Policy (for example, in the event of unauthorized acts by third parties that violate applicable law or our policies)..
+Please keep in mind that while we have established safeguards to help prevent unauthorized access to or misuse of you Manta information, we cannot guarantee that your personally identifiable information will never be disclosed in a manner inconsistent with this Privacy Policy (for example, in the event of unauthorized acts by third parties that violate applicable law or our policies).

 ## Questions

-If you have further questions or concerns that have not been addressed in this statement, please send your inquires to:
+If you have further questions or concerns that have not been addressed in this statement, please send your inquiries to:

 Manta.com Privacy Policy
 c/o Manta Media Inc.